 Kemp’s ridley sea turtle or Atlantic ridley sea turtle (Lepidochelys kempii)

-his species belongs to the genus Lepidochelys and family Cheloniidae.
+his species belongs to the genus Lepidochelys and the family Cheloniidae.
 Of all the species of sea turtles, it is the rarest species and is listed as Critically Endangered by the IUCN Red List.

 Olive ridley sea turtle Or the Pacific ridley sea turtle (Lepidochelys olivacea)

-This species also belongs to the genus Lepidochelys and family Cheloniidae.
+This species also belongs to the genus Lepidochelys and the family Cheloniidae.
 Of all the sea turtle species, it is the most abundant and found in the warm and tropical waters of the Pacific, Indian, and Atlantic oceans.

 Hawksbill sea turtle (Eretmochelys imbricata)

 This species belongs to the family Cheloniidae.
 It is the only living species in the genus Eretmochelys.
 This species is distributed worldwide.
 It is Critically Endangered on the IUCN Red List.

 This species also belongs to the family Cheloniidae.
 This species is native to the continental shelf of Australia.
 They have a flattened shell as compared to other sea turtles.